-Mention may be made in connection to that; the Poles sells lots of porn on the Polish market just across the border in Swinoujscie.
+Mention may be made in connection to that; the Poles sell lots of porn on the Polish market just across the border in Swinoujscie.

-After a few hundred meters you will see the market.
+After a few hundred meters, you will see the market.

 It looks to be a popular excursion in search of cheap bargains.